An Outlook Of The Indian Real Estate Sector In 2019

-Real estate has a major impact on any country’s economic growth.
+The Indian real estate sector in 2019 remains a major impact on the country’s economic growth.
 In India, the real estate sector is the second largest employer after agriculture and accounts for nearly 10 percent of India’s GDP.
 The year 2018 has been a rewarding and an eventful one for the Indian real estate industry which brought back positive sentiments and its return to stability marked by the improvement in sales.

 A Review Of The Year 2018